signalfx/otelworkshop/docs/apm/k8s/istio.md

 ## Istio Setup

-NOTES:
+CAVEAT: THIS LAB IS DESIGNED FOR THE UBUNTU SANDBOX CREATED AT THE START OF THE APM WORKSHOP AND IS TESTED IN THAT ENVIRONMENT ONLY

-THIS LAB IS DESIGNED FOR THE UBUNTU SANDBOX CREATED AT THE START OF THE APM WORKSHOP AND IS TESTED IN THAT ENVIRONMENT ONLY THIS LAB IS A WORK IN PROCESS AND YOUR RESULTS MAY VARY
+THIS LAB IS A WORK IN PROCESS AND YOUR RESULTS MAY VARY

 This exercise will install an Istio service mesh on a Kubernetes cluster that directs external requests to a Python Flask server.
 Both the service mesh and the Flask server will emit spans.
 The result will show tracing of the external request to the node and through the mesh to the Flask server.

-***
+---
-## Step 1: Install OpenTelemetry Collector
+## 1: Install OpenTelemetry Collector

 If you have an existing collector running remove it.